This lecture will be webcast on Air and Space Live.

 The Juno orbiter’s mission is to understand the origin and evolution of gigantic Jupiter.
 As it orbits the planet, Juno will explore the composition and structure of Jupiter’s dynamic atmosphere, the nature of its deepest core, and the characteristics of its magnetosphere and bright auroras.
 Scott Bolton, the principal investigator for Juno, will guide us through the spacecraft’s journey as it opens a window on Jupiter’s long-held secrets.

 Tickets for this lecture are free and must be reserved in advance.
 Request tickets for this lecture using the form below.
+Please note: all new ticket requests for this lecture will be for overflow seating in the Museum's Albert Einstein Planetarium.
 To request tickets for other lectures in the Exploring Space Lecture Series, please visit the corresponding event listings.

 About the Exploring Space Lecture Series: Giants of the Solar System and Beyond